 Integrators/Contractors are required to also abide by all UK ITS Division 27 requirements in regard to all DATA cabling and pathways.

-3.5 Design and Review Services:

-Tom Sorrell and Wayne Wilson, with CMTA have been a part of the UK Campus Security Project since its inception.
-As the original design team UKPD encourages projects to utilize CMTA services to design, review and follow the installation process from start to finish working along with the installation integrators for coordination of the design and to enforce compliance with the UK Security Standards.
-Contact Tom Sorrell, tsorrell@cmta.com or Wayne Wilson, wwilson@cmta.com of CMTA, Inc. for additional technical information concerning the campus system design.
-502-326-3085. www.cmta.com

 4.0 Project Deliverables

 A Capital Construction project typically exceeds $1,000,000.00 in Total Scope of Work.
 However, as shown in the Security Systems Procurement Drawing ALL contract types are available to CPMD Project Manager’s to use and implement security installations